-The official press release is here.
 Essentially, this is what is says (I edited it a bit and added oxford commas because you can’t take the writer out of an author):

 WOW!
 Unlimited Media Strikes Deal to Develop New Animated Series Based on NY Times Best-selling Series Parasol Protectorate

 Mystery and Paranormal Romance Set in Steampunk Victorian London

 LOS ANGELES, March 09, 2021 (GLOBE NEWSWIRE) ~ Frederator Studios (a WOW!
 Unlimited Media Inc. company), has acquired the rights to develop a new original animated series based on the New York Times best-selling, award-winning steampunk urban fantasy novel series, the Parasol Protectorate, by author Gail Carriger.